Montana/automatic/README.md

 <h1 align="center">Automatic</h1>

-Hate when you're binge watching a movie on your computer and you have to get up and tell Netflix/Hulu you're present?
+Hate when you're binge watching a movie/TV shows on your computer and you have to get up and tell Netflix/Hulu you're present?
 This should fix that.
 Written by Montana Mendy

 Clone repo